Belensaez/Belensaez/README.md

 ◦ 💻 Passionate about programming and web development

-◦ ⚡ Enthusiast in JavaScript,Kotlin, and SQL
+◦ ⚡ Enthusiast in Angular,Kotlin, and SQL

 ◦ 📱 Always exploring new technologies and tools
 ## 🌐 Socials: